-CIVIL RIGHTS / HUMAN RIGHTS
+CIVIL RIGHTS AND HUMAN RIGHTS

 The Board supports full implementation of federal and state civil rights laws that protect persons against discrimination on the basis of race, color, religion, sex, national origin, age, disabilities and marital status.
 In addition, the Board supports and urges the enactment of federal and state legislation that prohibits discrimination on the basis of gender identity, gender expression and sexual orientation.
-The Board supports extending the right of marriage to all natural persons.